F1 Digital+: Launch in the UK

+Channels

 The initial six channels was expanded to eight with the addition of a new UK exclusive Master channel, produced by FOM, incorporating additional studio programs before and after the on-track sessions, as well as cutting into the Super-Signal during the session, with in-vision interviews.
 An eighth dedicated highlights channel was added, showing rolling highlights up to the current point in the race.